 Your first appointment is usually booked between 7-12 weeks, and if you are wanting genetic screening done, it would be important to see us between 7-10 weeks.
 We can usually hear the babies heart rate for the first time around 10-12 weeks.

-Each appointment includes a time to do your blood pressure, fundal height (measuring your baby’s growth), abdominal palpation (to note what position your baby is in), and listen to the baby’s heart rate.
+Each appointment (group and individual) includes a private time to do your blood pressure, fundal height (measuring your baby’s growth), abdominal palpation (to note what position your baby is in), and listen to the baby’s heart rate.